Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 Stay with us.

-Folks, you remember that that cat Oscar, they called that cat in the nursing home that sensed when uh when patients were going to die, got up on their bed and they did die.
+They called that cat in the nursing home that sensed when patients were going to die, got up on their bed, and they did die.

-Oscar has has turned up bed, uh dead, uh, rather.
+Oscar has turned up bed, dead, rather.

-Cat jumps up on your bed, you die.
+Well, gee, I wonder why a cat jumps up on your bed, you die.

-I'm sure it jumped up on the bed and a seasoned citizen not ready to cash it in.
+I'm sure it jumped up on the bed, and a seasoned citizen not ready to cash it in.